BaseSpatialAudioEngine

 unit

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 setMaxAudioRecvCount

-Sets the maximum number of streams that a user can receive in a specified audio reception range.
+Sets the maximum number of audio streams that can be received within the audio reception range.

 Future<void> setMaxAudioRecvCount(int maxCount);

-If the number of receivable streams exceeds the set value, the local user receives the maxCount streams that are closest to the local user.
+If the number of audio streams that can be received within the audio reception range exceeds the set value, the local user will receive the maxCount audio streams from the closest audio sources.

 Parameters